Manila for suits and suitors

 In a 50sq m Club Room (exactly the same as the Deluxe, but with added perks), expect 42-inch flat-screen TVs and dark woody tones, russet carpet, tan leather chairs and classic lampshades with a twist.
 There's an iPod dock from UBL with a 'lightning' connector for iPhones and two three-pin multi-plug sockets either side of the bed.
 The small work desk serves up another two three-pin sockets.
 No dearth of charge up options here.
 The silvery metallic walls enhance the corporate feel of this very minimalist construct.
 Also find a flat laptop safe, a hairdryer, iron and ironing board, large bathing area in grey marble, a huge deep scalloped basin for vigorous teeth-brushing, and a rain shower.

 Local beer from the minibar will set you back just P200 and international frothy will be P250.
 Not too pinching at all.
 This hotel ticks off all the right boxes without the flash and glitz of its glamorous siblings.
 The hotel is around 10 minutes from the airport, depending of course on the vagaries of Manila traffic.
-Distractions in the area include SM Mall of Asia, World Trade Center and the SMX Convention Center.
+Distractions in the area include SM Mall of Asia (SM Malls), World Trade Center and the SMX Convention Center.

 Nobu Suite/ photo: Vijay Verghese